Zion National Park

 Traveling through Zion Park

-The East side of Zion is spectacular with its massive sandstone cliffs towering high above the mahogany colored road of the Zion-Mt.
+The East side of Zion is spectacular with its massive sandstone cliffs towering high above the mahogany graveled path of the Zion-Mt.
 Carmel Highway.
-Starting on the south side of the tunnel, the highway switchbacks up into slickrock country.
+Starting on the canyon side of the tunnel, the highway switchbacks up into slickrock country.
 The white beauty of the Beehives demand attention before the Great Arch steals it away.
 Heading through the Zion-Mt.
 Carmel Tunnel is an adventure in itself.
-This tunnel was a technological wonder of its time and made when such a feat was thought impossible.
-On the east side of the tunnel is the Canyon Overlook Trail.
+When I was a child the park was not as popular and we were able to pull over in the tunnel and get out and spend time.
+Those days are long past now.
+The construction of this tunnel is considered to be a technological wonder of its time, the structure was completed when such a feat was thought impossible and on top of this, one of Zion's interpreters explained to me that the Switchbacks leading up to the tunnel was even more difficult to build.
+Immediately on the east side of the tunnel is a fun little trail called the Canyon Overlook Trail.
 This trail meanders along pretty scenery to an impressive view of the Switchbacks and Pine Creek.
-Continuing along the east side of the park, hoodoos and a labyrinth of impressive monoliths edge toward the highway.
-There are plenty of pull-outs along the twelve-mile road and there is no lack of photo opportunities.
+Continuing along the Zion-Mt.
+Carmel Hwy, hoodoos and a labyrinth of impressive monoliths edge toward the road.
+There are plenty of pull-outs along the twelve-miles from one end of the park to the other and there is certainly no lack of photo opportunities.
 At the east entrance of Zion, Checkerboard Mesa stands watch.
 This magnificent landmark impresses even the most critical visitor.
 The trailhead for the East Rim Trail, said to be "one of the best hikes in Utah," is found immediately past the park's east entrance.

 Waterfalls in Zion Park